jucardwell/remote-sensing-hazards/other_pages/lab2.md

 5. Create a well-visualized map of the NBR in the study area.

-### Your lab report should include:
+### Your lab report should:
-1. An introduction (2-3 paragraph) which describes the August Complex fire and describes how remotely sensed images can be helpful for tracking wildfires and wildfire recovery.
+1. Introduce (2-3 paragraph) the August Complex fire and describes how remotely sensed images can be helpful for tracking wildfires and wildfire recovery.
 The introduction should also describe spectral indices and how they can be useful.
-2. A screenshot of your NBR map and a description of the spatial pattern you see in your NBR map (and an interpretation of the NBR values).
+2. Include a screenshot of your NBR map and a description of the spatial pattern you see in your NBR map (and an interpretation of the NBR values).
-3. A conclusion that summarizes your results.
+3. Conclude by summarizing your results.